quicwg/base-drafts/draft-ietf-quic-http.md

 fields are present, they MUST NOT be empty.
 If both fields are present, they MUST contain the same value.
-If the scheme does not have a mandatory authority component and none is provided in the request target, the request MUST NOT contain the ":authority" pseudo-header and "Host" header fields.
+If the scheme does not have a mandatory authority component and none is provided in the request target, the request MUST NOT contain the ":authority" pseudo-header or "Host" header fields.

 An HTTP request that omits mandatory pseudo-header fields or contains invalid values for those pseudo-header fields is malformed ({{malformed}}).